jruizgit/rules/docs/py/README.txt

 =============
 durable_rules
 =============

 durable_rules is a polyglot micro-framework for real-time, consistent and scalable coordination of events.
 With durable_rules you can track and analyze information about things that happen (events) by combining data from multiple sources to infer more complicated circumstances.

 A full forward chaining implementation (A.K.A.
-Rete) is used to evaluate facts and massive streams of events in real time.
-A simple, yet powerful meta-liguistic abstraction lets you define simple and complex rulesets as well as control flow structures such as flowcharts, statecharts, nested statecharts and time driven flows.
+Rete) is used to evaluate facts and events in real time.
+A simple meta-linguistic abstraction lets you define simple and complex rulesets as well as control flow structures such as flowcharts, statecharts, nested statecharts and time driven flows.

-The durable_rules core engine is implemented in C, which enables ultra fast rule evaluation as well as muti-language support. durable_rules relies on state of the art technologies: Werkzeug(http://werkzeug.pocoo.org/ is used to host rulesets).
-Inference state is cached using Redis(http://www.redis.io), This allows for fault tolerant execution and scale-out without giving up performance.
+The durable_rules core engine is implemented in C, which enables fast rule evaluation as well as muti-language support.

-**Example 1**
+*In durable_rules V2, less is more: The Rete tree is fully evaluated in C. Thus, the framework is 5x to 10x faster (depending on the scenario) and does not require Redis.
+The programming model for posting events, asserting and retracting facts is synchronous and does not prescribe any web framework.*

+**Getting Started**

 durable_rules is simple: to define a rule, all you need to do is describe the event or fact pattern to match (antecedent) and the action to take (consequent).
-In this example the rule can be triggered by posting `{"subject": "World"}` to url `http://localhost:5000/test/events`

-Once the test is running, from a terminal type:

-`curl -H "Content-type: application/json" -X POST -d '{"subject": "World"}' http://localhost:5000/test/events`
+To install the framework do: `pip install durable_rules`

 ::